Former PwC partner to launch New Zealand ‘Power Dollar’ stablecoin By Cointelegraph - Up News Info

 Former PwC partner to launch New Zealand ‘Power Dollar’ stablecoin

-The ‘Power Dollar’ is not government backed however and is more akin to a stablecoin like Tether than a true digital dollar.
-It is being set up privately and will be backed one-for-one by New Zealand dollars held by Inland Revenue (IR) through its tax pooling system.
+The “Power Dollar” is not government-backed, however, and is more akin to a stablecoin such as Tether than a true digital dollar.
+It is being set up privately and will be backed one-for-one by New Zealand dollars held by Inland Revenue through its tax pooling system.

 Continue Reading on Coin Telegraph